Embedding-based Music Emotion Recognition Using Composite Loss: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we presented a Cross-modal Music Emotion Recognition using Composite Loss~(CMER-CL) approach that can consider both general and specific emotions during the recognition process.
-CMER-CL simultaneously trains music and emotion embedding models by minimising a composite loss defined as a weighted sum on the CCA and KL divergence losses.
-As a result, two embedding spaces are learned, one maximising the correlation between music samples and their associated emotions and the other projects them as similar multivariate Gaussian distributions to take the uncertainty of emotional intensities into account.
-The experimental results on two benchmark MER datasets - DEAM~\cite{DEAM} and PMEmo~\cite{PMEmo} - show the superiority of CMER-CL over one-way regression baselines for both M2E and E2M, as well as the effectiveness of the composite loss over the CCA and KL divergence losses.
-In addition, detailed analysis of the top recognised results demonstrate that CMER-CL can robustly recognise music samples where highly similar emotions to a query emotion are expressed.
+In this paper, we introduced an Embedding-based Music Emotion Recognition using Composite Loss~(EMER-CL) approach that projects music samples and emotions into embedding spaces, in order to consider both general emotional categories and fine-grained discrimination within each category.
+In particular, to deal with the emotional uncertainty, EMER-CL uses the composite loss consisting of the CCA loss to maximise the correlation between music samples and their associated emotions in an embedding space, and the KL-divergence loss to project them as similar multivariate Gaussian distributions in another embedding space.
+The experimental results on DEAM and PMEmo validate the effectiveness of the composite loss, embedding-based approach and features learned by EMER-CL.
+In addition, a detailed analysis of EMER-CL's results demonstrates that it can robustly recognise reasonable music samples (or emotions) even when failing to identify the ground-truth ones.

-To further improve the performance of CMER-CL, we aim to extend music and emotion encoders by pre-training them with self-supervised learning~\cite{contrastive_self-supervised_learning_survey} which can learn underlying feature representations using unlabeled data.
-In addition, we plan to adopt a self-attention layer~\cite{attention_is_all_you_need} which can capture long-terms dependencies of features and have been reported to be superior to a RNN in various areas.
+To further improve the performance of EMER-CL, we aim to extend the music and emotion encoders by pre-training them with self-supervised learning~\cite{contrastive_self-supervised_learning_survey} which can learn underlying feature representations using unlabelled data.
+We also plan to adopt a self-attention layer~\cite{attention_is_all_you_need} which can capture long-term dependencies of features, and have led to promising performances when jointly used with bidirectional LSTM and GRU, in particular for sentiment analysis~\cite{basiri2021} or sensor-based emotion recognition~\cite{tao2020}.
+Because emotions are also strongly dependent on cultural background, we also plan to use MER datasets that provide detailed background information about their raters in future work.
+The generality of our approach across cultures could be then be demonstrated.

-Finally, the codes (and the instruction of data usage) used in this paper are available on our GitLab repository\footnotemark[5], in order for other researchers to more easily reproduce the results and extend the current CMER-CL more easily.
+Finally, the codes (and the instruction of data usage) used in this paper are available on our GitLab repository\footnotemark[4], in order for other researchers to reproduce the results and extend the current EMER-CL more easily.